vargasmiguel/EScafeAPI/README.md

 # EScafeAPI

 ## About
-This is a simple API to get coffe prices in Vitoria Espiritu Santo, Brazil.
+This is a simple API to get coffe prices in Vitoria - Espirito Santo, Brazil.
 It was develeped in Pytohn with FastAPI and deployed in Heroku.

+EScafeAPI is a project of MAVV for the  Android app [Preço Café](https://play.google.com/store/apps/details?id=com.bortole.precocafe) by Magdo Bartolo:

 ## Usage
 The API is deployed in 'https://escafeapi.herokuapp.com/'.
 You can request coffe's prices of a specific day by adding the date in format `DD-MM-YYYY`.